jdstrand/language-checker/docs/usage.md

 ### JSON

 !!! example ""
-    `woke -o json`
+    `language-checker -o json`

 Outputs the results as a series of [`json`](https://www.json.org/json-en.html) formatted structures, one per line.
 In order to parse as a JSON document, each line must be processed separately.
-This output type includes every field available in woke.
+This output type includes every field available in language-checker.

 #### Structure

 !!! info inline end
-    Actual output from woke will be consolidated JSON.
+    Actual output from language-checker will be consolidated JSON.
 Pretty-JSON here is just for readability.

 ```json
 {